InsultingPros/AcediaCore/docs/objects.md

 Several different objects can have the same hash value and equal objects *must* have the same hash value.

-By default, Acedia's objects simply use randomly generated value as their hash.
+By default, Acedia's objects simply use randomly generated value as their hash, determined at the moment of their creation.
 This can be changed by reimplementing `CalculateHashCode()` method.
 Every object will only call it once to cache it for `GetHashCode()`: